agentmorris/MegaDetector/README.md

 #### megadetector/classification

-Experimental code for training species classifiers on new data sets, generally trained on MegaDetector crops.
-Currently the main pipeline described in this folder relies on a large database of labeled images that is not publicly available; therefore, this folder is not yet set up to facilitate training of your own classifiers.
-However, it is useful for <i>users</i> of the classifiers that we train, and contains some useful starting points if you are going to take a "DIY" approach to training classifiers on cropped images.
+This folder is largely deprecated thanks to the release of [SpeciesNet](https://github.com/google/cameratrapai), a species classifier that is better than any of the classifiers we ever trained with the stuff in this folder.
+That said, this folder contains code for training species classifiers on new data sets, generally trained on MegaDetector crops.

-All that said, here's another "teaser image" of what you get at the end of training and running a classifier:
+Here's another "teaser image" of what you get at the end of training and running a classifier:

 <img src="images/warthog_classifications.jpg" width="700"><br/>Image credit University of Minnesota, from the Snapshot Safari program.